MarcinMM/RCT-/README.markdown

 	sudo gem install shotgun rack

-Then you can run the app with:
+Then you can run the app (on OSX) with:

+	$ shotgun -p 4567 -s thin -o 0.0.0.0 wut.rb

+or maybe just this will work for you:

 	$ shotgun wut.rb